toprakware/PythonJetBrains/README.md

 ## Tic-Tac-Toe with AI ❌⭕❌
 ### How to Play
-While in the `jetbrains-projects` directory, run the following command to play the game:
+While in the `hyperskill-projects` directory, run the following command to play the game:
 ```
 python ticTacToeAI.py
 ```